BehaviorTree/btcpp_website/versioned_docs/version-3.8/learn-the-basics/BT_basics.md

 its children one after the other and, if they all Succeed, it returns SUCCESS too.

-1. The first tick set the Sequence node to RUNNING (orange).
+1. The first tick sets the Sequence node to RUNNING (orange).
 2. Sequence tick the first child, "OpenDoor", that eventually returns SUCCESS.
 3. As a result, the second child "Walk" and later "CloseDoor" are ticked.